2022-06-27

 git restore . --source SomeCommitOrBranch # everything, assuming in root folder

 The commands in this stackoverflow answer seem to work.
-Here is how to download only one directory of a repo with slight tweaks from the stackoverflow answer...
+Here is how to download only selected directories of a repo (even skipping commits) with slight tweaks from the stackoverflow answer...

 git clone -n --depth 1 --filter=tree:0 GitRepoUrl LocalRepoDir